beancount/fava/fava/docs/features.md

 ### Uploading statements

-When dropping a file on a transaction in the Journal, the file will be uploaded as described above, and a `statement`-metadata-entry inserted for the transaction in your Beancount file.
+When dropping a file on a transaction (or one of it's postings) in the Journal, the file will be uploaded as described above, and a `statement`-metadata-entry inserted for the transaction in your Beancount file.

-When dropped on the description, the metadata-entry will be added to the transaction and the file will be uploaded to a subfolder corresponding to the first posting.
-When dropped on one of the postings, the metadata-entry will be added to that posting, and the file uploaded to the corresponding subfolder.
+When dropped on the description the subfolder corresponds to the account of the first posting.

 **Note**: Uploading statements modifies your Beancount file!